Skip to content

 17. Hopi House

 Opened in 1905, the Hopi House has been delighting Grand Canyon visitors for over 100 years.
-The house was designed to look like a Hopi pueblo; it was built from stone and has several floors.
+It was designed to look like a Hopi pueblo, built from stone and having several floors.

 Inside the Hopi House, authentic Native American arts and crafts are displayed and sold.
 The local tribes handcraft most of the souvenirs and products available.
-If something for sale is not made by local craftspeople, it is clearly marked on the tag to maintain transparency.
+If local craftspeople do not make something for sale, it is marked on the tag to maintain transparency.

-Although the Hopi House was designed to be a place for local tribes to sell their arts and crafts, it was also where some Hopis lived during the early days.
-They would live on the upper floors of the building and sell souvenirs on the lower floors.
+Although the Hopi House was designed to be a place for local tribes to sell their arts and crafts, some Hopis lived there during the early days.
+They lived on the upper floors of the building and sold souvenirs on the lower floors.

 Browsing through and purchasing the crafts made by the local artisans is a great way to take a piece of Grand Canyon history home with you and support the Native tribes that call the area home.